dima-iholkin/RespectMyEyes-VSCode/README.md

 ## Terminal color customization

 <details>
-  Here are the suggested overrides for the terminal colors, put them into your <code>settings.json</code> file.
+  Below are the suggested overrides for the terminal colors, put them into your <code>settings.json</code> file.

   ```jsonc
   // settings.json